teh0xqb/teh0xqb.github.io/_posts/2020-05-22-portfolio.md

 #### Notes

-This is a really simple react-backed registration form.
+This is a simple react registration form.
 It does what it needs to do:
 It contains controlled input elements, validates on submit using the HTML Contraint API, and either shows the errors or navigates to a success page.
 I did not include labels nor fancy animations to move placeholders as form input labels, but with more time that was certainly possible.

 You'll notice that this time around I decided to provide positive reinforcement on pre-submit form field validation.
 That is, forms are not red if they are bad, but green if they are A-Ok.
+This also utilizies `react-router-dom` to history navigation.

 Run standalone [here](https://teh0xqb.com:446){:target="_blank"}.
 Source [here](https://github.com/teh0xqb/availity-review/blob/master/registration-ui/src/Register.js){:target="_blank"}.